laboon/CS1632_Fall2018/deliverables/3/deliverable3.md

 # CS 1632 - Software Quality Assurance

 Fall Semester 2018

 ASSIGNED 31 OCT 2018, DUE 12 NOV 2018 (Late Due Date 14 NOV 2018: -20 points)

 ## Deliverable 3

-For this assignment, you (NOT with a partner) will create a simple web application and test it using systems-level testing.
+For this assignment, you (NOT with a partner) will create a simple web application and test it using automated systems-level testing with Katalon.
 This web application will accept three parameters, entered via textboxes, on the main page.
 These three parameters will be the symbol you wish to use for "true", the symbol you wish to use for "false", and the size of the truth table (in terms of 2 ^ x, e.g., entering three will create three binary digits which means the size of the truth table is 2 ^ 3 == 8).

 If invalid data is entered (i.e., a multi-character true or false symbol, the same character used for true and false, or anything other than an integer >= 2 for the size), an error page should be displayed.